mirrexagon/commboard/README.md

 - Use external editor (configure via TOML config file) instead of web one
     - Requires server to notify UI when editing is done, so it can update state.
 Maybe rewrite to use bidirectional comms, eg. WebSockets
     - Server can also send smaller updates that way
-- Select card that is clicked on
-    - Maybe redo card selection to not use vim keys but use mouse select and browser scroll isntead - opportunity to redo in SolidJS with TypeScript from the start